 What to look for: It’s difficult to find them without palm oil because they are typically fortified with Vitamin A Palmitate.

-Even granola often contains glycerin, glycerine, and/or tocopherols, all which are often made from palm oil.
+Even granola often contains Glycerin, Glycerine, and/or Tocopherols, and Mixed Tocopherols, all which are typically made from palm oil in these types of products.

 We found one brand, Purely Elizabeth, which makes granola without it.
 They use pure ingredients in all of their products.
 You can find their products at Target, Kroger-owned stores, and more.